First published on January 22, 2021

 Clearly, Obama’s small brand-promoting baton has now passed to Dr Jill Biden, who opted for a turquoise tweed coat with matching dress and mask by little-known New York label Markarian.
 Handmade by a small team of ateliers in Manhattan’s Garment Centre, and teamed with jewellery created in recycled platinum, the new First Lady’s statement of intent was subtle but insistent.

 And so, Wednesday was a good day for liberals, yes, but also for fashion.
-It was a good day for the many small designers whose clothing, accessories and even masks were given a welcome publicity boost at this, a terrible time for business, for creativity, for joy itself.
+It was a good day for the many small designers whose clothing, accessories and even masks were given a welcome publicity boost at this, a terrible time for business as well as for creativity, and for joy itself.

 But whether you choose to care about the clothes or not, it was also, crucially, a very good day for women.
 Because the message coming from all these colourfully-clad powerhouses, sung loudly and shamelessly as a chorus, was “See us.”